-Within Wellington and immediate surrounding area, you will find many feed stores and tack stores as well.
-We have rarely heard of anything that was not available to our participants within the immediate vicinity of our stables.
+Within Wellington and the immediate surrounding area, you will find many feed stores and tack stores as well.
+We have rarely heard of anything that was not available to our participants within the immediate vicinity of our stable.
+However, we encourage to check in advance if your specific feed/grain is available locally.
 The Village is also a very easy 20-minute drive to public beaches.